 Your FTP server needs to be added to the Postalytics polling mechanism.
 To do this we’ll need the following information:

-Upload a list that has the exact headers that the FTP file will contain.
-This file does not need to contain any actual data, just the column headers are necessary for mapping purposes.
+Upload a list that has the exact headers that the FTP file will contain along with one sample record, for mapping purposes.

-Once your file is configured with the correct headers, select the option to upload a .CSV or Excel data file.
+Once the file is configured with the correct headers, from the main page, use the Lists drop down menu to select New List, then choose either the .CSV or Excel data file upload option.

-Drag and drop, or select the zero contact list you created.
+Drag and drop, or select the contact list you created and click Next.

-You will see a preview of the data, but it will be empty.
+You’ll now be able to see a preview of the data to be uploaded.
 Click ‘Looks Good Start Mapping’.

-You’ll now see the mapped fields.
-Verify them and click ‘Import Now’.
+You’ll now see the mapped fields with your file headers as well as how they were mapped within Postalytics.
+Verify they are correct and click ‘Import Now’.

 This step is similar to creating a Postalytics Smart Send campaign.